-Corey Savage is a postdoctoral researcher at the Hector Research Institute of Education Sciences and Psychology.
-His current research focuses on civic education, political socialization, educational effectiveness, and teacher characteristics in the U.S., Germany, and cross-nationally.
+Corey Savage is a postdoctoral fellow at the Hector Research Institute of Education Sciences and Psychology.
+His research focuses on the civic returns to education, curricular policy and reform, and teacher education policy.

 - Savage, C. (2019).
 Academic majors of social studies teachers and student achievement in the U.S. Teaching and Teacher Education, 84, 66-73. doi:10.1016/j.tate.2019.04.020

 - Tatto, M. T., Savage, C., Liao, W., Marshall, S. L., Goldblatt, P., & Contreras, L. M. (2016).
 The emergence of high-stakes accountability policies in teacher preparation: An examination of the U.S. Department of Education’s proposed regulations.
 Education Policy Analysis Archives, 24(21), 1-57. doi:10.14507/epaa.24.2322

 - Chmielewski, A. K., & Savage, C. (2015).
 Socioeconomic segregation between schools in the United States and Latin America, 1970–2012.
 In G. W. McCarthy, G. K. Ingram, & S. A. Moody (Eds.), Land and the city (pp. 394-423).
 Cambridge, MA: Lincoln Institute of Land Policy.